Ex-Spartan football players avoid jail in sex assault case | WHIZ News

 A woman says she was assaulted in an apartment bathroom last year.
 King, Corley and Vance were kicked off the football team when charges were filed and later dismissed from the school.

-Karen Truszowski, the victim’s attorney, tells WILX-TV it was best for her client to agree to the plea agreement to avoid a trial.
+The woman’s attorney, Karen Truszowski, tells WILX-TV it was best for her client to agree to the plea agreement to avoid a trial.